 - IT Security

 Additional interdisciplinary elective courses and seminars are also available; they vary from semester to semester.

-Technical competences like smart grid field components and home and building automation as well as interdisciplinary competences like process modelling and international energy markets and energy laws are provided by the highly forward-looking master's degree programme.
+Technical competences like smart grid field components and home and building automation as well as interdisciplinary competencies like process modeling and international energy markets and energy laws are provided by the highly forward-looking master's degree program.

-In addtition students of the Master's degree programme Energy Informatics can also attend courses being offered by other Master's degree programmes.
+In addition students of the Master's degree program, Energy Informatics can also attend courses being offered by other Master's degree programs.
 The interest areas have to be chosen in the context of the project and research topics being defined together with the academic advisor that has been assigned to the student.

 As a University of Applied Sciences, we cooperate closely with the local industry and companies within the region, as well as with various international ones.
 These connections enable you to develop highly sought-after skills, as you will gain practical, hands-on experience which ultimately increases your level of employability.
 Further interdisciplinary and applied research projects will allow you to strengthen relationships with the local industry and international companies throughout your studies.

 The Energy & Climate Package and the Energy Efficiency Directives released by the European Commission in 2007 and 2012, respectively, clearly state that the main tools for building a progressively lower carbon economy are energy efficiency, investment in renewables and new technologies, as well as better interconnectivity between energy markets.
 These strategic goals will all require a large pool of IT expertise.